1. Can I build an ADU on my property?

 •Design: An architect and/or engineer to draw up plans.
 If you’re considering a pre-fab home or a kit, check with your local building department to make sure the home you’re considering meets local building codes.
 Los Angeles has some standard pre-approved building plans that you can choose from. https://www.ladbs.org/adu/standard-plan-program/approved-standard-plans

-• Construction: A general contractor who can act as conductor for the entire project, or individual contractors who for electrical or plumbing work.
+• Construction: A General Contractor, like Bella Builders, who can act as conductor for the entire project, or individual contractors who for electrical or plumbing work.

 • Site work: Water, power, sewage and grading, if needed.